-Within the European Economic Area, free movement of goods is a central force considered to increase competition and bring consumer benefits.
-Pharmaceutical drugs are no exception, and trade across countries is fully legal.
-However, drug pricing remains a national competence, and cross-country differences are substantial.
+a national competence, and cross-country differences are substantial.
 As a result, there has been an increase in parallel trade, estimated at 5.5 billion euros in 2012, with highly heterogeneous national market shares that can be up to 25% in some countries.12 Parallel trade of pharmaceuticals is common in a handful of European countries, including important markets like Scandinavia, Germany, and the Netherlands.
-Worldwide, it also affects other goods, such as cars, luxury goods and video games.
+Worldwide, it also affects other goods, such as cars, luxury goods, and video games.
 If parallel trade has a significant impact on sales, it may affect firms' strategic incentives to launch or develop new products.

 In the case of medicines, cross-country price differences can be as large as 300%, driven by regulatory caps or strict government rules for price setting.
-Differences in price regulation depend on the aggressiveness of each member state's authorities in negotiating with manufacturers (Kyle, 2007).
-Not surprisingly, these price differences result in parallel imports of pharmaceuticals by high-price countries from low-price countries; i.e., drugs are bought in Eastern or Southern European countries and resold in Northern European countries (Kyle, 2011).
-Even though there is significant price dispersion across EU countries, Ganslandt and Maskus (2004) report that parallel imports might have led to a reduction in drug prices on the order of 12-19% for drug segments subject to parallel imports entry in Sweden.
+Differences in price regulation depend on the aggressiveness of each member state's authorities in negotiating with manufacturers (Kyle (2007)).
+Not surprisingly, these price differences result in parallel imports of pharmaceuticals by high-price countries from low-price countries; that is, drugs are bought in Eastern or Southern European countries and resold in Northern European countries (Kyle (2011)).
+Even though there is significant price dispersion across EU countries, Ganslandt and Maskus (2004) reported that parallel imports might have led to a reduction in drug prices on the order of 12-19% for drug segments subject to parallel imports entry in Sweden.
 At the same time, there are large variations in parallel import penetration across otherwise similar countries.
-These differences seem to have a clear link to regulation governing margins at the pharmacy and domestic supply level (Kanavos et al. (2004) and Kanavos and Vandoros (2010)).
+These differences seem to have a clear link to regulation governing margins at the pharmacy and domestic supply level (Kanavos and Vandoros (2010)).

 As parallel traders need to enter through pharmaceutical retailers, retailers' incentives are potentially decisive in determining the extent of parallel trade due to retailers' role as intermediaries in the supply chain.
-The strategic role of profit-maximizing pharmacies, towards both drug manufacturers providing directly imported drugs and parallel traders providing parallel imports, can thus be important in the organization of the pharmaceutical sector.
-Though essentially the same product, direct and parallel imports are potentially differentiated by trade name, appearance, packaging and source of origin from the consumer point of view.
-Differentiation in appearance and specification across countries has been linked to attempts to reduce the scope for parallel trade (Kyle, 2009, 2011).
+The strategic role of profit-maximizing pharmacies, toward both drug manufacturers providing directly imported drugs and parallel traders providing parallel imports, can thus be important in the organization of the pharmaceutical sector.
+Though essentially the same product, direct and parallel imports are potentially differentiated by trade name, appearance, packaging, and source of origin from the consumer point of view.
+Differentiation in appearance and specification across countries has been linked to attempts to reduce the scope for parallel trade (Kyle (2009, 2011)).
 Parallel imports create an alternative upstream supply for pharmacists, which may have significant implications for the distribution of surplus in the market.
 In the case of prescription drugs under patent, the monopoly rights of the manufacturer allow them to extract consumers' willingness to pay when setting prices either directly to the market or when negotiating prices with governments.
-Past research has shown that innovation is indeed elastic to this reward (Acemoglu and Linn (2004), Dubois et al. (2015)).
+Past research has shown that innovation is indeed elastic to this reward (Acemoglu and Linn (2004), Dubois, de Mouzon, Scott-Morton, and Seabright (2015)).
 However, if intermediaries such as pharmacies or parallel traders manage to extract a large share of the monopoly rent of manufacturers, the innovation incentive may be inefficiently reduced.
 It is therefore important to study how the organization of retailing and parallel trade affects profit sharing.
 While the European market is smaller than that of the US, it can still have an effect (the US represents one-third of total world pharmaceutical spending, while Europe is 22%), and our findings shed light on mechanisms that must be known and taken into account for possible future policies on parallel trade in the US.